 - 1. Retained earnings.
 The legality of a cash dividend depends on the laws of the state in which the company is incorporated.
 Payment of cash dividends from retained earnings is legal in all states.
 In general, cash dividend distributions based only on common stock (legal capital) are illegal.
 Statutes vary considerably with respect to cash dividends based on paid-in capital in excess of par or stated value.
 Many states permit such dividends.
 A dividend declared out of paid-in capital is termed a liquidating dividend.
-The amount originally paid in by stockholders is being reduced, or "liquidated," by such a dividend. - 2.
+The amount originally paid in by stockholders is being reduced or "liquidated" by such a dividend. - 2.
 Adequate cash.
 The legality of a dividend and the ability to pay a dividend are two different things.
 For example, Best Hotels, with retained earnings of \$3 million, could legally declare a dividend of \$3 million.
 But Best's cash balance is only \$250,000.
 In order to pay a \$3 million dividend, Best would need to raise additional cash through the sale of other assets or through additional financing.

 Before declaring a cash dividend, a company's board of directors must carefully consider both current and future demands on the company's cash resources.
 In some cases, current liabilities may make a cash dividend inappropriate.
 In other cases, a major plant expansion program may warrant only a relatively small dividend.
-Sysco declared an \$8.17 per share dividend per quarter in 2006.
-For the same period, Hilton declared a \$0.04 per share dividend, whereas Marriott paid \$0.05 to \$0.06 per share.
+Hilton declared a \$0.02 per share dividend per quarter in 2002.
+For the same period, Landry's declared a \$0.03 per share dividend, while Marriott paid \$0.06 to \$0.07 per share.